The best Micro Four Thirds lenses

 |

-Here is the other reference that everyone recommends, the famous Leica 45mm.
+Here is the other benchmark lens that everyone recommends, the famous Leica 45mm.
 This 45mm remains the widest and “heaviest” of the Micro 4/3 (220g) macro lenses.
 With a focusing distance of 15cm and an aperture at f/2.8, this is the lens where the bokeh is reputed to be the best.
-Only downside, the lens remains a bit more expensive than the 60mm from Olympus.
+The only downside is that the lens remains a bit more expensive than the 60mm from Olympus.

 Macro lens alternatives

-With the exception of the two lenses mentioned above, and if you have a smaller budget, you can use either the Olympus 30mm f/3.5 or the Panasonic 30mm f/2.8.
-Both have the same minimum focusing distance (9.5/10cm) for lightweight (130 and 180g) lenses.
+Aside from the two lenses mentioned above, and if you have a smaller budget, you can use either the Olympus 30mm f/3.5 or the Panasonic 30mm f/2.8.
+Both have similar minimum focusing distances (9.5/10cm) and are lightweight (130 and 180g) lenses.
 The Panasonic has the advantage of being brighter (f/2.8 vs f/3.5) which can be useful as soon as the light goes down (even if we rarely use the maximum apertures on macro lenses anyway).

 Finally, Samyang/Rokinon offers a 100mm macro lens for MFT with manual focus.
 It has a very good reputation, producing a very soft bokeh and sharp images.
-Mounted on an MFT body, the field of view produced will be the equivalent of a 200mm on a full-frame camera, which could very well be suitable for tight portraits, outdoors for example.
+Mounted on an MFT body, the field of view produced will be the equivalent to a 200mm on a full-frame camera, which could very well be suitable for tight portraits outdoors, for example.

-This is my specialty and my favorite field of photography.
-For MFT sensors, we can consider a wide-angle lens between 10 and 17mm (equivalent of a 20-35mm on a full-frame sensor).
+This is my specialty and my favorite area of photography.
+For Micro 4/3 sensors, a wide-angle lens usually falls between 10 and 17mm (equivalent to a 20-35mm on a full-frame sensor).
 Below 10mm on a Micro 4/3 sensor, it will be an ultra-wide-angle lens.
-So, don’t be fooled if you are not used to thinking about focal length equivalences between different sensor sizes.
+So, don’t be misled if you are not used to thinking about focal length equivalences between different sensor sizes.

-To simplify things, I decided to split my ranking of the best WA and UWA lenses for Micro 4/3 in two: zooms and fixed focal lengths.
+To keep things simple, I decided to split my ranking of the best WA and UWA lenses for Micro 4/3 in two: zooms and prime lenses.
 Everyone will judge the utility of choosing one or the other according to their needs and budget.
-Note that for people often shooting in low light (night/astrophotography), you will find larger maximum apertures on fixed focal lengths (12mm f/1.4 type).
-I’ll let you meditate on that.
+Note that for people often shooting in low light (night/astrophotography), you will find larger maximum apertures on prime lenses (12mm f/1.4 type).
+I’ll leave you to think about that.
 You also have a full article on the blog explaining how to choose a wide-angle lens.

-Finally, in this paragraph I won’t talk about all the standard zooms with focal lengths that start with wide-angle lenses, such as 12-40mm, 12-50mm, 12-60mm, 14-42mm, etc. These optics will be discussed in the travel section in addition to the associated telephoto lenses such as 45-150mm, 45-200mm, etc.
+Finally, in this paragraph I won’t cover all the standard zooms with focal lengths that start with wide-angle lenses, such as 12-40mm, 12-50mm, 12-60mm, 14-42mm, etc. These lenses will be discussed in the travel section in addition to the associated telephoto lenses such as 45-150mm, 45-200mm, etc.

 The best wide-angle and ultra-wide-angle zooms for Micro 4/3

-Here are the 4 lenses that I consider the best in this focal length range, ideal for landscape or architecture for example.
+Here are the four lenses that I consider the best in this focal length range, ideal for landscape or architecture for example.

 - Panasonic Leica DG Vario-Elmarit 8-18mm f/2.8-4 ASPH